phidatahq/phidata/README.md

 ---

+## ✨ What is phidata?

-Phidata makes it easy to build AI Assistants using function calling.
+Phidata is a framework for building AI Assistants using function calling.

 Function calling allows an LLM to solve problems by running functions and intelligently choosing a course of action based on the response, similar to how humans solve problems.
 This is a powerful paradigm that can be used to build state-of-the-art AI applications for any use case.